 There is nothing more important than the health and wellbeing of you and your loved ones.
-If you need a professional removal and testing contractor call SFW Construction today.
+Suppose you need a professional mold testing and removal contractor.
 Families have trusted us to rid their homes of this environmental hazard since 2005.
-We serve the entire Northwest for mold removal and testing.
+We serve the entire Northwest for mold testing and removal.
 From Seattle to Portland, from the Oregon Coast to the Willamette Valley—you can count on the SFW team to offer professional solutions to mold fungus infestations.

 Mold Is Harmful To Your Health